mohdakrory/Machine-Learning-Practice/README.md

 - Fitting the K-means algorithm
 - Description and visualization of each cluster
 - Creating a preprocessing function to make predictions on a new observation (Deployment)

+## Salary Prediction

+Predict the salary of an employee based on some relevant information using Python, Scikit-learn, Matplotlib, Seaborn, and Pandas